 Assumption 1: Information that can flow will flow.

-Assumption 2: State change always results in increase in Entropy (it cannot remain even the same)
+Assumption 2: State change tends to result in increase in overall entropy

 Number of bits required to describe an open system plus number of bits it outputs > number of input bits.